yaleman/goatns/axum-csp/README.md

-# axum-csp
+# axum-csp has moved

-Some widgets for use with axum to create Content-Security-Policy headers and reduce silly typos.
+This has been moved to <https://github.com/yaleman/axum-csp>